President & Chief Investment Officer

 Josh Champion serves as President and Chief Investment Officer for CARROLL.
 In this role, he oversees the day-to-day operations of the company’s investment, portfolio management, and fund management platforms.
 Josh is responsible for the formulation and implementation of the firm’s national acquisition and disposition strategies along with developing capital partner relationships.
 He places a strong emphasis on corporate controls, transparency, and individual integrity as well as team development to ensure the firm meets the goals of its investors, partners, and employees.
 Josh joined CARROLL in 2011 as Vice President of Acquisitions to help establish the investment and fund management platforms.
-Since joining CARROLL, Josh has spearheaded more than $7.8 billion in acquisitions and $4.2 billion in dispositions of multifamily real estate.
+Since joining CARROLL, Josh has spearheaded more than $11.5 B in acquisitions and $6.7 B in dispositions of multifamily real estate.

 Relevant Experience – Josh began his career with Prudential Mortgage Capital Company where he was involved in over $500 million of debt financing.
 He later worked in the Special Assets/REO group, where he performed valuation analysis and loan servicing responsibilities for $300 million in non-performing multifamily, office, industrial, retail, and hotel loans.
 He assumed asset management responsibilities for multifamily REO properties including the preparation and implementation of the business plan, budget preparation, property management oversight, capital projects, lease review and approval, and disposition.
 Josh also managed and monitored the performance of the balance sheet portfolio which consisted of investments in all property types and markets across the country, providing property and loan-level reporting including reserves, deficiencies, and loan performance statistics.